Offering her services to the dying she let us all know how much more we could do for peace

 dear All PP Patrons,

-hope this third annual edition of PP finds each and every one of you well and safe in this trying time!
+as the covid-19 pandemic situation improves, we hope this fourth annual edition of PP finds every one of you well and happy in the springtime, a season much more pleasant in most parts of this virus/war-plagued world!

 another note to all submitters: while we are deeply grateful for your (continuing) support, please wait a period of four months, or at least two issues/years (in the case of acceptance by PP), before submitting new work to us.

-with all very best wishes for this trying time...
+with all best wishes for the better yet to come...